Posts tagged parkrun

 If something is outdoors, has variety, can be tracked and has challenges, it’s a fair bet that I’ll get obsessed with it. parkun ticks all of those boxes and it’s been an obsession of mine since 2012.
 A friend who had got the parkrun bug a few years before took me to a Boxing Day Freedom Run in December 2012.
 I was hooked straight away and returned to Black Park to do my first official one the following week.
 I started touring early, heading over to Wycombe Rye only a few weeks later.
 As it happened the event was called off due to ice but we did a Freedom Run anyway and returned the following week to do it properly.

 Since then I’ve been touring as much as possible, collecting challenges and counties along the way.
 Here’s a selection of my blog posts on parkrun.
-Comment below or contact me if you spot any errors and I’ll donate £1 to the parkrun Forever fund for each correction made.
+Comment below or contact me if you spot any errors and I’ll donate £1 to the parkrun for each correction made.

 parkrun Challenges & general geekery